-- Google Docs: Google Docs are from the Google, so you get premium features for free.
+- Google Docs: Google Docs is from Google, so you get premium features for free.
 Including speech to text feature that helps writing longer content.

-- HackPad: Now they joined Dropbox team, and if you’were using it your data will be migrated to Dropbox paper.
+- HackPad: Now they joined the Dropbox team, and if you were using it your data will be migrated to Dropbox paper.

-- Buno: Buno is a clean and minimal note taking app while it doesn’t have a web-interface.
-It runs only on Android and iOS platform.
+- Buno: Buno is a clean and minimal note-taking app while it doesn’t have a web-interface.
+It runs only on the Android and iOS platforms.

 Evernote is gone too far, it is not a very lightweight application (except the web version).
-That makes other to stand a chance against it.
-This is a re-blog of the original best note taking apps post.
+That makes others stand a chance against it.
+This is a re-post of the original best note-taking apps post.